Posted December 2017 by NZCU Baywide

 Is safety, security, and certainty at the top of your investment checklist?

-If so, then a term deposit investment could be the option for you.
+If so, then this might be the option for you.

 While the returns aren't as crazy as shares, stocks, or property, neither are the risks.